Annastacia-dev/rails_template/README.md

 ## rails_template.sh
-bash script for initializing a new rails app.
+Bash script for initializing a new rails app.

 ## what
 - postgresql database